Linux 101: Filesystem

 Linux vs Windows vs Mac

-for an optical drive).
+On the other hand, Windows uses a drive letter system to separate partitions and devices (e.g., C: for the primary drive, D: for an optical drive).
 The NTFS filesystem is feature-rich, providing journaling and security.
 However, it's less unified than Linux filesystems.
 Think of it more like a neighborhood where each house is separate.

-(Hierarchical File System) in the past, but now they use the Apple File System (APFS), which was introduced in 2017.
+Lastly, Mac systems used HFS+ (Hierarchical File System) in the past, but now they use the Apple File System (APFS), which was introduced in 2017.
 APFS has cool features like snapshots and cloning.
 It's a blend of Linux's unity and Windows' organization, making it similar to a tight-knit apartment complex.

 Structure of Linux Filesystems